 Quick facts before you begin

 - Teams must have at least 4 members and no more than 6.

 - An initial fee of $100 per team is due at registration.

 - Teams may register with a non-profit organization, student group, artist or musician website of their choice.
 Students may also create or improve a website of their choice.
 AIR Team questionnaires are distributed to developer team captains to facilitate matches based on NPO needs and student developer skill levels.

 - Each team will receive online accessibility training from Knowbility in the form of 2 webinars and an “Ask Anything” Session.

-December 10, 2018 Registration Now Open
+December 10, 2018 Registration opens

-- Attend the remote kickoff on September 13, 2018.
+- Attend the remote kickoff on February 08, 2019.

 - Meet with your NPO at least once a week in person, by phone, or by video conference.

 - Meet team deadlines.